dlavric/tf-for-each/README.md

       - id            = "Todd" -> null
       - name          = "Todd" -> null
       - path          = "/" -> null
-      - tags          = {} -> null
       - tags_all      = {} -> null
       - unique_id     = " " -> null
     }

 Plan: 0 to add, 0 to change, 4 to destroy.

-Warning: Provider source not supported in Terraform v0.12

-  on provider.tf line 3, in terraform:
-   3:     aws = {
-   4:       source = "hashicorp/aws"
-   5:       version = "4.3.0"
-   6:     }

-A source was declared for provider aws.
-Terraform v0.12 does not support the provider source attribute.
-It will be ignored.

 Do you really want to destroy all resources?
   Terraform will destroy all your managed infrastructure, as shown above.